 Evaluation and Licensing

-GemBox.Document works in two different modes:
+GemBox.Document works in four different modes:

 Free mode - free of charge, limited to 20 paragraphs.